giulioturrisi/Self-Balancing-Robot/README.md

 ## Status
-Still working in progress.
-Recently added IsaacGym to learn an RL policy ([IsaacGym_env](https://github.com/giulioturrisi/Self-Balancing-Robot-IsaacGym))!
+Still working in progress, the real robot does not exist yet.
+Recently added IsaacGym to learn an RL policy ([Self-Balancing-Robot-IsaacGym](https://github.com/giulioturrisi/Self-Balancing-Robot-IsaacGym))!